Calculating the Right Amount of Roth Conversions

 Deplete Completely Over Several Years

-Like the lump sum, you’d be converting the entire account balance to Roth except this time it would be over several years.
-Max and Minny have a window of 8 years between when they retire and when they start drawing Social Security at age 70 to complete the conversions.
+You could convert the entire account balance over several years.
+Max and Minny have a targeted window of 8 years to complete the conversions between the start of their retirement and when they plan to start Social Security benefits at age 70.

-They’ll end up converting the whole 401k balance over 8 years.
-All said and done when this strategy is implemented, they’ll end up with $402,160 more total lifetime assets.
+If they convert the entire 401k balance over 8 years, they’ll end up with $402,160 more in total lifetime assets.
 Their total tax savings would be an estimated $602,628.
-That’s a pretty nice outcome overall!
+Nice!

 Set Amount per Year

-After discussing everything with Max and Minny, they don’t really want to convert everything to Roth.
+After reviewing their financial plan and discussing everything with Max and Minny, they don’t really want to convert everything to Roth.
 They can convert a good portion now and then utilize the remaining balance to fund retirement.
-Plus, they just really can’t stand the idea of paying all those taxes up front.
+Plus, they really can’t stand the idea of paying all those taxes up front; they don’t need to either.

 They’re comfortable with converting about $50,000 per year until it’s time to start drawing Social Security.
 If they do this, they’ll convert $400,000 to Roth in 8 years.
 This increases their final projected assets by $2,641,234 and saves them $235,999 in taxes - now we’re starting to get somewhere!

-Just to see, if they convert $50,000 each year for a total of 13 years (when they’ll start their RMDs), they actually have a much better result with a lifetime portfolio value gain of $2,996,164 and additional tax savings of $274,639.
+If they convert $50,000 each year for a total of 13 years, until their RMDs start, they achieve a much better result, with a lifetime portfolio value gain of $2,996,164 and additional tax savings of $274,639.

-If Max and Minny continued to complete $50,000 of Roth conversions after the 13 year mark when they start RMDs, they get a worse outcome.
-They would not want to continue conversions after this point.
+If Max and Minny continue $50,000 of Roth conversions after the 13-year mark, when they start RMDs, they’ll get a worse outcome.
+They probably wouldn’t want to continue conversions after this point.

 Fill a Particular Tax Bracket